28 mins read

 The world of construction is complex, where countless details and moving parts must align perfectly.
 Construction contracts serve as the essential framework guiding each project from concept to completion.
-Understanding a construction contract's intricacies is essential for owners and parties, such as contractors, subcontractors, and developers, to ensure that a given project transpires seamlessly.
+Understanding a construction contract’s intricacies is essential for all parties, including owners, contractors, subcontractors, and developers, to ensure a project transpires seamlessly.

 What Are Construction Contracts?